Writing

 Fiction

-Technically speaking, I started writing my first novel in eighth grade.
+I started writing my first novel in eighth grade.
 I didn't have much of a plan; I just wrote.
-I abandoned the story at 10,000 words, but I kept on writing other things.
-I worked on a number of short stories throughout high school and college, and later got into writing novels.
-Here you can check out a few of my novels, and below are links to some of my short stories.
+I abandoned that story at 10,000 words, but I kept on writing other things.
+I wrote a number of short stories throughout high school and college, and later came back writing novels.
+I self-published a couple of these novels, which you can find below.
+It's a dream of mine to "make it" as a novelist (i.e., make enough money to support myself entirely through writing), but in the meantime I'm having fun exploring new worlds and learning how to tell better and better stories.

 Novels